Emergence of bacterial glass: Two-step transition

-where $\theta(\vec{r},t)$ represents the nematic orientation angle.
-Figure\,\fref[b]{fig2} shows $C_\theta(\Delta t)$ for different $\phi$.
-Similarly to $Q(\Delta t)$, $C_\theta(\Delta t)$ also decays, following the stretched exponential form $C_\theta(\Delta t) \sim e^{-(\Delta t/\tau_\theta)^{\beta_\theta}}$ (\efigref{fig:StretchedExpTheta}), with a characteristic relaxation time $\tau_\theta$ that increases rapidly with $\phi$ (\figref[c]{fig2} red symbols).
-Importantly, we find that the orientational relaxation time $\tau_\theta$ is larger than that of the overlap function $\tau_Q$ by an order of magnitude or more, and seems to diverge at lower $\phi$.
-This is underpinned by the MCT fitting $\tau_\theta \sim (\phi_\mathrm{c}^\theta - \phi)^{-\gamma_\theta}$ (\figref[c]{fig2} red dashed line), which gives $\phi_\mathrm{c}^\theta = 0.851(11)$ that is significantly smaller than $\phi_\mathrm{c}^Q = 0.882(4)$.
+which gives $\phi_\mathrm{c}^\theta = 0.852(13)$ that is significantly smaller than $\phi_\mathrm{c}^Q = 0.882(4)$.
 The same conclusion was reached when the data were fitted with the Vogel-Fulcher-Tamman law (\supfigref{S-fig:VFT}).
 From $\phi_\mathrm{c}^\theta < \phi_\mathrm{c}^Q$, we conclude that the orientational degrees of freedom vitrify earlier than the rest, i.e., the translational degrees of freedom, the latter of which essentially governed the relaxation of the overlap function.
-In other words, the glass transition in our system takes place in two steps, the first being a transition to the \textit{orientation glass} at $\phi_\mathrm{c}^\theta = 0.851(11)$ and the second the ultimate transition to the \textit{complete glass} at $\phi_\mathrm{c}^Q = 0.882(4)$ (\figref[c]{fig2}).
-A similar two-step transition was also reported for glass transitions of ellipsoidal colloids \cite{zheng2011glass, zheng2014structural,Roller.etal-PNAS2021}, while it is contrasted with mean-field theory predictions that translational degrees of freedom vitrify at lower densities \cite{Letz.etal-PRE2000}.
-It is also interesting to note that our estimates of the exponent $\gamma$, specifically $\gamma_Q = 1.5(3)$ and $\gamma_\theta=1.5(12)$, seem to suggest the non-equilibrium nature of our system, because MCT generally gives $\gamma > 1.76\dots$ for equilibrium systems \cite{Gotze-book} (see \supsecref{S-sec:MCT}).
+In other words, the glass transition in our system takes place in two steps, the first being a transition to the \textit{orientation glass} at $\phi_\mathrm{c}^\theta = 0.852(13)$ and the second the ultimate transition to the \textit{complete glass} at $\phi_\mathrm{c}^Q = 0.882(4)$ (\figref[d]{fig2}).